syncfusion-content/winui-docs/winui/right-to-left.md

 documentation: ug
 ---

-# Right to left(RTL) in WinUI controls
+# Right to Left(RTL) in WinUI Controls

+Right to left (RTL) support allows to change the direction of text and other UI elements flow within the controls layout.

-Syncfusion WinUI controls support to changing the text flow to the right-to-left direction by setting the [FlowDirection](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.frameworkelement.flowdirection?view=winrt-19041) to `RightToLeft`.
+Syncfusion WinUI controls support to change the flow direction and are suitable for all applications that are localized in right-to-left languages.
+The layout of control direction can be changed by setting the [FlowDirection](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.frameworkelement.flowdirection?view=winrt-19041) to `RightToLeft`.

 The example below shows a treeview control with RTL direction.